JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 that has exactly 10 observations in it.
 Note that for the above example the result is equivalent to calling ``kfolds(10, 5)``.

+.. _foldsview:

 The FoldsView Type
 -----------------------

 So far we focused on just computing the sequence of assignments for various repartition strategies, without any regard to an actual data set.
 Instead, we just specified the total number of observations.
 Naturally that is only one part of the puzzle.
-After all what we really care about is the repartitioning of an actual data set.
+What we really care about after all, is the repartitioning of an actual data set.
 To that end we provide a type called :class:`FoldsView`, which associates a *data container* with a given sequence of assignments.